Protected Areas in Spain

-All this facts, makes a Spain a place with a big biodiversity.
-In the next pictures are showed the distribution area of the biggest groups of marine organisms.
+All these facts make Spain a place with big biodiversity.
+In the next pictures, you can see the distribution area of the biggest groups of marine organisms.

 One of the most famous cases occurred on 19 November 2002, when an oil tanker sank off the coast of Galicia, Spain.
 The sinking caused a major environmental disaster, polluting thousands of miles of coastline with 50,000 tonnes of oil.

 The figure of “Marine Protected Area” (AMP) was created in Law 42/2007, of December 13, of Natural Heritage and Biodiversity, as one of the classification categories of protected natural spaces (articles 29 and 32).
 According to Law 42/2007, these are the types of protected areas that are found in Spanish waters:

 - Special Areas of Conservation (SAC) or Sites of Community Importance (SCI), of the Natura

 - The Special Protection Areas for Birds (ZEPA), of the Natura 2000 Network.